Why is the Canola Council involved in administering a government program?

 Can I submit an application for more than one type of BMP?

-Yes, you can receive funding for up to two BMPs per year.
+Yes, in year two you can receive funding for all BMPs covered by the program.

-Can I submit an application for two BMPs on the same field?
+Can I submit an application for more than one BMP on the same field?

-Yes, as long as both BMPs are being used on that field for the first time as part of a 4R Nutrient Stewardship Plan.
+Yes, as long as all of the BMPs haven’t been used on that field as part of a 4R Nutrient Stewardship Plan before February 7, 2022.

 Are equipment upgrades or modifications eligible for funding?

 Equipment upgrades and modifications are not eligible for funding under Canola 4R Advantage.
-However, these expenses may be eligible under the OFCAF programs delivered by other partners, including Results Driven Agriculture Research in Alberta, the Prairie Watersheds Climate Program led by the Manitoba Association of Watersheds and delivered by Manitoba’s Watershed Districts and the Saskatchewan Association of Watersheds, and the B.C.
+However, these expenses may be eligible under the OFCAF programs delivered by other partners, including the Prairie Watersheds Climate Program led by the Manitoba Association of Watersheds and delivered by Manitoba’s Watershed Districts and the Saskatchewan Association of Watersheds, the Manitoba Metis Federation and the B.C.
 Climate Agri-Solutions Fund.